Stock market today: Wall Street drifts after French market jumps on election results

 At that level, the U.S. economy could continue to grow and avoid a recession without being so strong that it puts too much upward pressure on inflation.

 Gill came to fame during the original meme-stock craze of 2021 that saw GameStop rally to market-bending heights.
-Through it, Gill became the face of fans pushing GameStop ever upward.
+Gill, who goes by "Roaring Kitty" and other nicknames, became the face of fans pushing GameStop ever upward.
 Gill had returned to talking about GameStop again recently, which helped its stock rally.
-But it fell 5.5% Monday following his disclosure about Chewy.
+But it fell 7.8% Monday following his disclosure about Chewy.

 In stock markets abroad, Japan's Nikkei 225 added 0.1% after a quarterly survey by the Bank of Japan called the "tankan" showed a modest improvement in confidence among the country's largest manufacturers in April through June.